 - Lowercase when meaning spiritual or intellectual insight: He enlightened me with his thoughts.

-- Capitalize when referring to the philosophical movement of the 18th century: We studied about the Enlightenment period in class.
+- Capitalize when referring to the philosophical movement of the 18th century: We studied the Enlightenment period in class.

 - Use inquire, inquiry.